patrikborza/patrikborza/README.md

 # Hi there 👋

-- 💻 I'm currently learning new skills such as Python, SQL, Bash Scripting
-- 🛠️ I want to get my foot into the tech world as Data Engineer / Data DevOps Engineer
+- 🛠️ I want to get my foot into the tech world as Data Engineer💻

 # Skills